getsentry/sentry-java/README.md

 the two last stable versions of Raven are actively maintained.

 ### Snapshot versions
-While the stable versions of raven are available on the [central Maven Repository](https://search.maven.org), newer (but less stable) versions (AKA snapshots) are available in Sonatype's snapshot repository.
+While the stable versions of Raven are available on the [central Maven Repository](https://search.maven.org), newer (but less stable) versions (AKA snapshots) are available in Sonatype's snapshot repository.